 Australia: Comparison of data reported by Australia with that reported by importing countries in certain years suggests that Australia may not have reported the full quantities of skins exported.
-Given these discrepancies, and the lack of an annual report for 2015 or 2016, the data provided in Table 5 have been taken from reports of the importing countries.
-The destinations of the skins exported 2014-2016 were mainly
+Given these discrepancies, and the lack of an annual report for 2017, the data provided in Table 5, apart from that for 2008, 2015 and 2016, have been taken from reports of the importing countries.
+The destinations of the skins exported 2015-2017 were mainly France, Japan and Singapore and the vast majority were reported as being from ranched individuals.